mfahdk/C_Projects/FrequencyAnalysis/README.md

-# Title: Advanced Frequency Analysis and Decryption Tool for Substitution and Caesar Ciphers
+# Advanced Frequency Analysis and Decryption Tool for Substitution and Caesar Ciphers

 **Description**:
 This C program performs detailed frequency analysis (single letter, bigram, trigram) on ciphered text and supports decryption of hybrid substitution-Caesar ciphers.
 Features include file reading, frequency mapping, and tokenized Caesar shift analysis for deciphering.
 Ideal for cryptography learners and enthusiasts.